Curriculum

 Admission Requirements for Student Development in Higher Education

 Applicants must hold a bachelor’s degree from a regionally accredited institution of higher education.
-Admissions to the School Counseling, Clinical Professional Counseling, and Student Development in Higher Education programs are made on a competitive basis only one time per year.
+Admissions to the Student Development in Higher Education program is made on a competitive basis only once per year.
 All applications must be completed and received by February 1 for summer admission.
-Candidates for admission will be considered on the basis of the following criteria:

-c.
-Personal characteristics you believe will contribute to your success as a counselor.
+3. Personal characteristics you believe will contribute to your success as a student affairs/services practitioner

 The admissions application, application fee, and official transcripts from each college/university (except CCSU) where any course has been taken must be sent directly to the Graduate Recruitment and Admissions Office.

-Instructions for uploading the essay and for obtaining and submitting the recommendation letters will be found within the graduate online application.
+Instructions for uploading the essay, resume, and the recommendation letter will be found within the graduate online application.

 Contact: 860-832-2154